 Our Kids May Not Choose College.

 I used to think college was a requirement to get on in this world.
 After reading Cy Vanover’s book, Earn a Debt-Free College Degree, and then Steve and Teri Maxwell’s book, Buying a House Debt Free: Equipping Your Son, we started doing a lot of thinking, discussing and soul searching.
 Where did we land?
 College isn’t for everyone and for those who decide on college, it doesn’t have to cost a fortune.
 While we want our kids to be well educated, intelligent and productive members of society, why does college have to be the answer to get them there?
-If they decide on college, Stacy and I are both living examples it is possible without debt or huge infusions of cash from Mom and Dad.
+If they decide on college, there are plenty of options as far as student loans go.
+In fact, many institutions are quick to offer student loan refinancing.
+On the other hand, Stacy and I are both living examples it is possible without debt or huge infusions of cash from Mom and Dad.
 Plus, spending 529 savings is pretty restrictive, and so what happens if one of the kids wants to pursue something that a 529 doesn’t cover?
 (Yes, we know you can transfer the monies to other kids; withdraw with penalty, etc., etc.)

 “Retirement” May Come Before Age 65